 Are you ready to start investing, control your finances, and prepare for retirement?
 Join our amazing community!
 You’ll receive exclusive financial tips from Making Cents Count, as well as unlimited FREE access to our resource library full of money-saving tools and guides.

-In the debate of credit card vs. debit card, credit cards often get a bad rap.
-If you’ve struggled with debt in the past, it’s easy to see why.
-Many people swipe and forget that when the statement arrives each month, you’ve got to pay up.
+When it comes to the credit card vs. debit card debate, credit cards are often unfairly criticized.
+If you’ve had debt issues before, it’s understandable why this perception exists.
+People often mindlessly swipe their cards, only to remember the impending payment when the monthly statement arrives.
 Or they get trapped in a debt cycle with high-interest cards, where they can’t keep up.

-These days, most people have a general idea of their checking account balance, but not everyone knows the exact number.
+These days, most people have a rough idea of their checking account balance, but not everyone knows the exact number.
 If you don’t check your account every day, reconcile your bank statements monthly, and keep track of your debit spending, it’s easy to look back at the month and wonder where all your money went.
 Don’t worry, it happens to the best of us!

-I used to have everything coming out of my debit card from my checking account and used various credit cards to supplement my spending.
-I quickly realized relying on my debit card wasn’t a wise choice.
-Not only was it unsafe, but it also exposed me to the risk of fraud AND it was too easy to lose track.
+I used to have all my expenses coming out of my checking account via the debit card, while also relying on multiple credit cards to supplement my spending.
+However, I soon realized that depending solely on my debit card wasn’t a wise choice.
+Not only was it unsafe, but it also exposed me to the risk of fraud.
+Furthermore, it made it too easy for me to lose track of my expenses.

-Think about the damage someone could do if they had your debit number.
-They could empty your checking account faster than you can say “fraud”.
-And although banks do have fraud protection, it’s a hassle when you’re left with almost no money in your account while they confirm the fraud.
-If you don’t check your account every day, you may not even realize there’s a problem until your card gets declined.
+Imagine the havoc someone could wreak if they got hold of your debit number!
+They could drain your checking account faster than you can say “fraud”.
+And although banks do have fraud protection, it’s a hassle when you’re left with almost no money in your account while they investigate.
+If you’re not checking your account daily, you might not even notice until your card gets declined.

 Once I thought about my financial risks, I decided to really get my personal finances cleaned up and under control.
-I now have only ONE item that comes off my debit card each month—the auto-fill on my Starbucks app.
-(Those Chai Tea Lattes are my one downfall).
-For the rest of my spending, I rely on budgeting with credit cards to keep my spending organized and use apps to help me keep track.
+I have simplified my monthly debit card charges to just one—thanks to the auto-fill feature on my Starbucks app (I can’t resist those Chai Tea Lattes).
+To manage the rest of my expenses, I leverage credit cards for better spending organization and rely on apps to assist me in tracking my finances.

-So, if you’re considering moving over to credit cards only, the first step is to assess what cards you already own.
-How many credit cards do you own?
-Do you carry a running balance each month?
-Do you use different credit cards for different purposes?
+So, if you’re thinking about transitioning to using only credit cards, the initial step is to evaluate the cards you currently have.
+How many credit cards do you possess?
+Do you keep a balance from one month to another?
+Do you utilize distinct credit cards for different needs?

 For example, some people use one card for regular monthly expenses like their gym membership, Netflix, Amazon Prime, and other reoccurring memberships.
 They may use another one for business expenses only.
 Another may be used for travel expenses such as flights, Uber or Lyft rides, meals, gas and so on.

-Another question you should ask as you take on the credit card vs debit card debate is how are your monthly payments drafted now?
-Are they coming out of your checking account via EFT (automatically) or do you need to remember to go online and pay them?
-Do you pay by check?
-Keep in mind that if you opt for manual payments, you’ll have to remember to log in and pay each month or you’ll face extra late fees and interest added on.
+So, diving into the credit card vs debit card debate, consider how your monthly payments are currently handled.
+Are they automatically deducted from your checking account via EFT, or do you need to make a conscious effort to go online and pay them?
+Maybe you’re still paying by check?
+Keep in mind that if you opt for manual payments, you’ll have to remember to log in and make the payment every month to avoid additional late fees and accrued interest.

 You’ll want to assess your financial activity over the course of a few months.
 This is a great opportunity to reevaluate your budget.
-Look at late fees you’ve accrued in the past and if you’ve been keeping up with your payments on time.
+Take a look at the late fees you’ve incurred before and check if you’ve been keeping up with your payments on time.
 If not, no worries!
-You can tackle this issue by setting up a bill pay service through your bank, using online software to track your bill paying.
-If you prefer paper, set up a system to track the bills when they come in the mail.
-Set a calendar with the due dates so you remember to pay each bill online by the due date or mail the payment on time.
+You can tackle this issue by setting up a bill pay service through your bank or using user-friendly online software to track your bills.
+If you prefer the old-fashioned way, create a system to keep track of your bills when they arrive in the mail.
+Remember to set up a calendar with due dates, so you never miss a payment whether online or by mail.

-Visit my resource library for easy forms to help you set up your budget and assess your current bill paying system.
-By joining our online community, you’ll gain access to tons of great financial resources to help you plan!
-Simply enter your email and you’ll gain access to the full Making Cents Count resource library and become part of our great community.
+Check out our free resource library for simple forms that can assist you in setting up your budget and evaluating your current bill-paying system.
+By becoming a part of our online community, you’ll unlock a wealth of fantastic financial resources to help in your planning!
+Simply enter your email and you’ll gain access to the full Making Cents Count resource library and become part of our community.

-If budgeting with credit cards sounds overwhelming, don’t worry—there are plenty of apps to help you to keep track of your spending, your checking account balance, and the balances you’re carrying on credit cards (as well as payment due dates).
+If managing your budget with credit cards seems daunting, no need to worry!
+There are plenty of user-friendly apps available to help you seamlessly track your spending, checking account balance, and credit card balances (including payment due dates).

-Mint is a simple app that connects all your bank accounts, credit cards, and monthly bills.
-I like how it offers an all-in-one solution to help you create a budget and track your spending.
-With Mint, you’ll just need to take a quick glance at your phone and know exactly what’s coming up, what’s due, and what’s on the horizon.
-Mint puts everything on autopilot, so you don’t need to stress about it.
-This is perfect if you already prefer to stay “hands-off” about your bills.
-It’s an easy way to track, and best of all, it’s free.
-I would recommend Mint as a good basic app for budgeting and tracking your expenses.
+Mint is a simple app that connects all of your bank accounts, credit cards, and monthly bills.
+I love how it offers an all-in-one solution to help you create a budget and track your spending.
+With Mint, you’ll just need to take a quick glance at your phone to know what’s coming up, what’s due, and what’s on the horizon.
+It puts everything on autopilot, so you don’t have to stress about it.
+This is perfect if you prefer a “hands-off” approach to your bills.
+It’s an easy way to keep track, and the best part?
+It’s completely free.
+I highly recommend Mint as a great app for budgeting and tracking your expenses.

 Most people carry some type of credit card balance.
 Life happens and some months get more expensive than others.
 What’s important is setting up strategies to ensure your balance doesn’t get too far out of hand.
 When you’re not paying attention to your expenses, that’s when finances start to spiral out of control.
 The best rule is to pay off your balance regularly, if possible.
 Paying it down monthly or every few months will keep you from wasting money on interest.